 Associated with the concept of a home range is utilization distribution; a model that describes the relative amount of time that an animal spends in any place within its home range.
 Site fidelity is another concept used to describe when an individual's movement within an area is non-random.

 Primary Activity Area is the term I prefer to describe Eastern Box turtle travel and their land use in this study.
-It infers that there can be secondary activity areas, and multi-season location sampling proves it's importance over home range.
+It infers that there can be secondary activity areas, and multi-season location sampling proves it's importance over the term "home range".

-For turtles such as M8 (male) their primary activity areas may indeed also be their home range.
-In contrast, turtle M9 (f) and M10 (m) have locations (primary activity areas) to which they return after temporary travels away.
+For turtles such as M3 (male) and M8 (male), their primary activity area may indeed also be their home range.
+In contrast, turtle M9 (f) and M1 (f) have locations (primary activity areas) to which they return after temporary travels away.

 M1 All Years A 19 acre primary activity area verses 77+ acre home range as defined using location data alone.
-M1 travels long distances to different areas annually, and returns to the south facing slope before hibernation.
+M1 travels long distances to different areas annually, including occasionally crossing the road into the meadow, but returns to the south facing slope before hibernation.

 Powerline right-of-way shown on the aerial photos, photographed mid-summer looking south.
 The ridgetop/ROW on the horizon is well within the boundary of the study area.

 M2 hibernated high on a partially sheltered north facing slope in 2008 at a depth of 23 inches (the deapest ever recorded in this population).
 The burrow was preserved with a 4 inch ABS pipe and continues to be used to record winter soil temperatures at that site.
-GPS miles traveled (partial seasons);
+GPS distance tracked (partial seasons);